Update cookies preferences

 HTA has 60+ certification requirements and a confidential proprietary algorithm to objectively evaluate a firm's capabilities.
 You will get a high-level overview of the requirements by clicking here.

-What is the Process to Become HTA Certified?
+What is the process to become HTA Certified?

 1. Start an application to get your company HTA Certified at https://htacertified.org/apply